Student Loan Lawsuit Settlement Amount to $7.5 billion

 During the Trump administration, between December 2019 and October 2020, the Department of Education was systematically and intentionally denying relief claims.
 As these relief claims were unjustly denied, many students could not receive the money they were rightfully entitled to.
 Consequently, due to the illicit actions of the Department of Education, a lawsuit was brought forward by the Project on Predatory Student Lending and the Housing & Economic Rights Advocates (HERA).

-As this lawsuit impacts hundreds of thousands of borrowers, the director of the Project on Predatory Student Lending, Eileen Connor, said, "This momentous proposed settlement will deliver answers and certainty to borrowers who have fought long and hard for a fair resolution of their borrower defense claims after being cheated by their schools and ignored or even rejected by their government, it will not only help secure billions of dollars in debt cancellation for defrauded students, but charts a borrower defense process that is fair, just, and efficient for future borrowers.”
+As this lawsuit impacts hundreds of thousands of borrowers, the director of the Project on Predatory Student Lending, Eileen Connor, spoke out.
+She stated, "This momentous proposed settlement will deliver answers and certainty to borrowers who have fought long and hard for a fair resolution of their borrower defense claims after being cheated by their schools and ignored or even rejected by their government.
+It will not only help secure billions of dollars in debt cancellation for defrauded students, but charts a borrower defense process that is fair, just, and efficient for future borrowers."

 Eligible Members for the Settlement

-Two groups of class members will be receiving compensation from this lawsuit.
-The first group, approximately 200,000 borrowers, are borrower defense applicants who received a denial notice from the Department of Education between December 2019 and October 2020, as well as attending certain for-profit schools.
+Two groups of class members will be receiving compensation for this lawsuit.
+The first group, approximately 200,000 borrowers, are borrower defense applicants who received a denial notice from the Department of Education between December 2019 and October 2020.
+The group also attended certain for-profit schools.

 The second group, which amounts to approximately 64,000 borrowers, are those who did not attend one of the schools in the list linked above but are still eligible for compensation.
 These borrowers will have their applications reviewed with rolling deadlines.
-The applicant will receive a full refund if the Department of Education cannot review their applications on time and meet the deadlines.
+The applicant will receive a full refund if the Department of Education is unable to review their applications before the deadlines.